Using a spray gun to repaint interiors or exteriors is a fast and efficient process.

 The Bottom Line

-The advantages of using a spray gun are considerable when you can properly thin the water-based paint that is being used.
+The advantages of using a spray gun are considerable when you can properly thin the water-based paints (like latex, polyurethane, etc) that are being used.

 Remember to thin out water-based enamel paint slowly, so you can apply it evenly to the surfaces both inside and outside your home.